Miserlou/Karla/README.md

 There are very few rules limiting what a player can or cannot do.
 Players take turns in order, starting from the left of the Spy Master.
 Players declare their action, and then the Spy Master tells them the result of that action.
 Occasionally, skilled actions may require a succesful dice roll, as declared by the Spy Master.
 The majority of actions (_"I search the pockets of the dead body"_) are automatic successes.

 Although there are very few rules, the world is not a forgiving one.
 This is the world of George Smiley, not James Bond.
 The players are simple men, not gods.
-Injuries are swift and permanent.
-Players should try to act realistically and logically, or the world will not be kind to them.
+Injuries are swift and permanent. **Players should try to act realistically and logically**, or the world will not be kind to them.

+Players should try to "play it straight" in the game-world but can be as boisterous and political as they want in the table-world.

 ### Mechanics